 SAR Sections are often coordinated by a local steering committee or secretariat, in partnership with the SAR Secretariat.
 New members or affiliates in an area where a SAR Section already exists will be registered with the section automatically, although SAR Sections may not exist in all areas.
-To date, SAR has helped launch seven SAR sections around the world.
+To date, SAR has helped launch sixteen SAR sections around the world.

 Network members interested in forming a SAR Section in their area are invited to contact SAR.
 Higher education institutions looking to get involved in their section’s activities can learn more about their section below:

 SAR Australia: The SAR Australia section was formally launched on August 19th, 2021.
 Visit the SAR Australia’s section page or contact Tami Harriot for more information on programming and country updates.

 SAR Canada: The SAR Canada Section was formally launched on June 22, 2012 at the University of Toronto’s Massey College by The Honourable Dr. Lloyd Axworthy, President and Vice-Chancellor of The University of Winnipeg.
 Visit SAR Canada’s section page or contact Natasha Nobell or Mirja Trilsch to learn more.